department-of-veterans-affairs/vets-api-clients/samples/oauth_rails_vetverification/README.md

 1. rails new oauth_rails_vetverification
 2. rails generate controller auth_controller
 3. use figaro to set up application config to hold keys
-4. ?build login action on auth_controller
+4. build login action on auth_controller
+5. build callback action on auth_controller

 // TODO more documentation